DevOculus-Meta-Quest/VR-Scripts/README.md

 By default, the start vr script starts with OBS and VMC, so there are options to start without OBS.

+# But, why?

+There are many tweeks, apps to start and checks I have to do before start playing PCVR with the Meta Quest 2.
+Those scripts helped me a lot, so I can just run it up and forget.
+The idea to start the script and put my headset on, start Airlink and enjoy.
+When I'm done, I just run closevr and i will close all apps, games and set my default desktop settings for my personal use.

 # How it works?

 Just execute the desired batch file so it can automate many startup or close tasks.